spatialos/gdk-for-unity/docs/modules/mobile/reconnection-logic.md

 ### 2. The player lifecycle module believes you disconnected

-Our player lifecycle module allows you to easily create players and also implements heartbeating to delete unresponsive players.
-In moible application, this can result in players being destroyed that are still connected to SpatialOS.
-If this happens, you won’t receive a `DisconnectOp`.
+Our [Player Lifecycle module]({{urlRoot}}/modules/player-lifecycle/overview) allows you to easily create players and also implements heartbeating to delete the player entity of any unresponsive client-workers.
+In mobile applications, this can result in entities being destroyed even though the worker is still connected to SpatialOS.
+If this happens, that client-worker won't receive a `DisconnectOp`.

-When this happens, your client might end up with no entities to be authoritative over and therefore unable to check out any entities.
+When the player entity gets deleted, the client-worker might end up with no entities to be authoritative over and therefore unable to check out any entities.
 The client-worker's world will appear to be empty.

 This needs to be handled by either: